Creutzfeldt-Jakob Disease: Surgical Equipment the Likely Cause

 While statistics show that very few cases of Creutzfeldt-Jakob disease are caused by surgical instruments, the disease is strong enough to resist sterilization methods, and the prospect apparently has some hospitals worried.
 Last year, after a patient was diagnosed with Creutzfeldt-Jakob, Greenville Hospital System in South Carolina, increased the temperature used to sterilize their surgical instruments, and eleven of their patients were notified that they might have been exposed.

-If you or someone you know has contracted or been exposed to Creutzfeldt-Jakob disease, and you believe that a hospital or surgery may have been responsible, please contact theSan Antonio Medical Injury Lawyers at Hill Law Firm to help you.
+If you or someone you know has contracted or been exposed to Creutzfeldt-Jakob disease, and you believe that a hospital or surgery may have been responsible, please contact theSan Antonio Medical Injury Lawyer at Hill Law Firm to help you.